 Purr-sonalities and Paw-sibilities

 Each of Hemingway’s cats has its distinct personality, adding to the allure of the museum experience.
 From curious explorers to aloof loungers, these feline residents delight visitors with their antics and charm.
-Some cats have even gained celebrity status, with names like Archibald MacLeish, Gertrude Stein, and Pablo Picasso, paying homage to Hemingway’s literary circle of famous people.
+Some cats have even gained celebrity status, with names like Archibald MacLeish, Gertrude Stein, and Pablo Picasso, paying homage to Hemingway’s literary circle.

 A Legacy of Love and Literature